 Permission inheritance.
 All MCP actions execute with the authenticated user’s permissions.
 The MCP server doesn’t grant any access beyond what the user already has — same workspace restrictions, same project visibility, same task-level permissions as the Asana UI.
 Enterprise+ customers can blocklist specific MCP clients via app management.

-20+ verified client integrations.
-Claude, ChatGPT, Perplexity, Cursor, VS Code, Windsurf, Kiro, Devin, Microsoft Teams, Figma, Zoom, Amazon Bedrock AgentCore, HubSpot, Docker Desktop, Mistral, Make — the broadest client compatibility of any productivity MCP server we’ve reviewed.
+20 featured client integrations.
+Claude, Claude Code, ChatGPT, Codex, Perplexity, Cursor, VS Code, Windsurf, Kiro, Devin, Microsoft Teams, Figma, Zoom, Amazon Bedrock AgentCore, HubSpot Breeze, Docker Desktop, Mistral, Writer, and Make — the broadest client compatibility of any productivity MCP server we’ve reviewed.
+Claude Code is highlighted as the recommended client with native OAuth support.

 Setup